What is a good credit score?

 Credit-scoring companies use different models to calculate credit scores.
 So what FICO and VantageScore consider to be good scores can vary.
 And models might weigh information in credit reports differently as part of their calculations.
 That’s why your scores may vary, even if just by a few points, when you compare them.

 FICO classifies scores between 670 and 739 as good.
 Scores in that range are near or slightly above the U.S. average credit score.
-For this credit score range, FICO’s highest credit score is 850.
-In total, FICO breaks its scores into the following five categories:
+FICO’s highest credit score is 850, and it breaks its scores into the following five categories:

 FICO credit score ranges represented in an arch.